KerrickC/dcoker-openfoam-sh/README.md

 # dcoker-openfoam-sh
-Shell script to deploy a docker openfoam container and run rotorDisk
+Shell script to deploy a docker openfoam container and run elbow tutorial

 **Assumes Docker is correcly installed on host